GeekyReaper/mister-launcher/readme.md

 ## Initialization

-- STEP 1: Configure the modules; they must all be operational.
+- STEP 1: Go to "Settings" and setup all modules.
+Don't forget to turn on your mister.
+They must all be operational.
-- STEP 2: Scan the Systems (Console and Arcade).
+- STEP 2: Go to "Scan," select tab "Systems" and launch "Scan System".
-- STEP 3: Scan the ROMs for each System.
-Traverse the directory tree of the GAMES directory present on the SD card or connected USB drives.
+- STEP 3: Go to "Scan," select tab "Rom", pick a system or "All system", then launch "Scan Rom".
+The first full scan will be very long.
+The automatic process will check all Games repositories on the SD card and on connected USB drives.
-- STEP 4: Associate the ROMs with VideoGames from the ScreenScrapper database.
-This step retrieves the information and media.
+- STEP 4: Go to "Matching", select tab "Automatic", pick a system or "All system".
+The first full scan will be very long.

 ## Screenshots